 07 Fergus Hare

-Fred Mann and New Art Projects are delighted to launch the fourth of our series of artist publications.
+Fred Mann and New Art Projects are delighted to launch the seventh of our series of artist publications.
 This fully illustrated beautiful book documents the work of Fergus Hare.
 We are very grateful Jenny Uglow for her supporting essay.
 As many of you know during lockdown my gallery has endeavoured to support artists by creating high quality publications, that really increase the understanding of what makes these artists so great.
 I am therefore excited today to launch a career monograph on Fergus Hare which is as always free to read and enjoy.
 Thanks to CHK design for the beautiful work.

 06 Zachari Logan

-New Art Projects are delighted to announce the launch of the third in our series of free online artists publications.
+New Art Projects are delighted to announce the launch of the sixth in our series of free online artists publications.
 This is to accompany Zachari Logan’s exhibition at the gallery – Tales from the Bone Garden.

 Forward by Fred Mann, essays by Giovanni Aloi and Mark Pilkington.